AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_SAMPLES.md

 It renders the famous Mandelbrot Fractal, enabling zooming and panning (go to Help -> Instructions for more details)

 The Mandelbrot Fractal is known to take a long time to render, but thanks to multi-core processing, the app starts in about 10 seconds with 4 CPU cores (runs faster the more cores you have)

+Lower the cores in the menu to get more responsive interaction (e.g. zooming/panning).
+Once you change the cores, the change will not take effect till the next zoom calculation cycle.

 Code: